Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Consistent Shrinkage Priors

 \begin{lemma} If the mixing distribution $\pi_{s_n}(\cdot)$ is a polynomial-tailed distribution satisfying $\pi_1(\lambda^2) = C\lambda^{-2\tilde r}\tilde L(\lambda^2) $ and $|\tilde L(\lambda^2)-1|=O((\lambda^2)^{-\tilde t})$, then the marginal prior distribution of $\beta_j$ induced by (\ref{prior4th}) is polynomial-tailed with order $2\tilde r-1$ and satisfies $|L(x)-1|=O(x^{-2\tilde t})$, where $L$ is defined in (\ref{L})). \end{lemma}

 The proof of this lemma is trivial and hence omitted in this paper.

-Combining the above lemma and Corollary \ref{colheavy}, it is sufficient to assign $\lambda_j^2$ a polynomial-tailed distribution and properly choose the scale parameter $s_n$ such that $\sqrt{s_n}$ is decreasing and satisfies the conditions in Corollary \ref{colheavy}. \cite{GhoshC2014} also studied scaled mixture Gaussian prior (\ref{prior4th}) for normal means models and achieved rate-minimax contraction.
-But their results only apply to the case that the polynomial order $\tilde r$ of $\pi_1(\lambda_j^2)$ is between 1.5 and 2, but our result is more general and valid for any $\tilde r>1$.
+Combining the above lemma and Corollary \ref{colheavy}, it is sufficient to assign $\lambda_j^2$ a polynomial-tailed distribution and properly choose the scale parameter $s_n$ such that $\sqrt{s_n}$ is decreasing and satisfies the conditions in Corollary \ref{colheavy}. \cite{GhoshC2014} studied the posterior convergence of the normal means models with a scale mixture Gaussian prior (\ref{prior4th}) and achieved a minimax contraction rate.
+However, their result is only applicable to the case that the polynomial order $\tilde r$ of $\pi_1(\lambda_j^2)$ is between 1.5 and 2.
+Our result is more general and valid for any $\tilde r>1$.

-In what follow, we list some examples of polynomially decaying prior distributions which can be represented as scale mixture Gaussian, and all these priors satisfy condition (\ref{L}):
+In what follow, we list some examples of polynomially decaying prior distributions which can be represented as a scale mixture Gaussian.
+All these priors satisfy condition (\ref{L}):